 At FleishmanHillard Brussels, we have a Team with expertise across the numerous EU policies affecting buildings and construction.

-All construction products consistent of chemicals put together, and our Team support producers and users of chemicals to understand and navigate EU chemicals policies affecting construction materials.
+All construction products consist of chemicals put together, and our Team support producers and users of chemicals to understand and navigate EU chemicals policies affecting construction materials.
 Upstream, our Team’s Circular Economy Experts help actors in construction to understand the changing political and policy environment that will result in new standards and norms for building materials.

 Central to the EU ambition of a Sustainable Built Environment is the energy performance of buildings.
 Our experts on EU Energy Policy advise on the major policies in that area, such as the Energy Performance of Buildings Directive (EPBD) and the Energy Efficiency Directive (EED).
 The coming years will see a massive focus on insulation, domestic renewables and efficient appliances will underpin the move to Nearly Zero-Energy Buildings.

-The core issue to be tackled by the EU Renovation Wave is that the expenditure on improvement of building energy efficiency does not come close to cover current needs to reach EU 2030 energy and climate targets of 325 billion annually.
+The core issue to be tackled by the EU Renovation Wave is that the expenditure on the improvement of building energy efficiency does not come close to cover current needs to reach EU 2030 energy and climate targets of 325 billion annually.

 Our Financial Services experts are at the forefront of the political discussions about what policy instruments the EU should utilise to mobilise investments in building renovation.
 They provide insight and public affairs counsel for players engaging on innovative financing instruments for buildings, such as green loans and mortgages.